JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 ![Image Description](../assets/policy-microsegmentation.png)

-Let's do a quick test; according to the above table redis-cart should accept communication only from cartservice over port 6379
+Let's do a quick test.
+According to the above table redis-cart should accept communication only from cartservice over port 6379

 First, we will exec cartservice to make sure that we can access redis-cart over port '6379'